chartsql/chartsql-js/README.md

 You can [See All Directives](../../../reference/directives/) for all the ways in which you can customize your charts.

-{% hint style="info" %}
-ChartSQL.js is currently in development and does not support all directives.
-See the [Supported Directives](overview.md#directives) section for current support
-{% endhint %}

 ## Working with Data